Decontamination of Mutual Contamination Models: Algorithms for the Population Case

-\end{enumerate} \end{lemma} This lemma establishes that under \textbf{(B1)}, for each $i$, the residue of $\bpi_i$ with respect to $\set{\bpi_j, j \neq i}$ is $\be_i$.
 Thus, combining the above two ideas yields the result.
 In addition, Lemma \ref{2_blanchard2014} provides geometric intuition as to when \textbf{(B1)} is satisfied through condition \emph{2}.
 Figure \ref{fig:A} illustrates the case $L = 3$.
 See Panel (i) for an example where condition (b) is satisfied and Panel (ii) for an example where (b) is not satisfied.